electricimp/imp-central-impt/README.md

 Note, for some list commands the returned default list of entities available to the current logged-in account includes the entities owned by this account as well as the entities owned by the collaborators.
 But for other list commands - only the entities owned by the current account.
 It is impCentral specific behavior, not controlled by the impt tool.
 But you can always specify a concrete Account Id, email or username as a value of the `--owner <value>` Filter Option and get the entities owned by that account, if they are available to you as to a collaborator.
 Also, you can always specify the `--owner me` Filter Option and get the entities owned by you only.

+As a general rule, if an entity is owned by the current logged-in account, information about Owner is not displayed.
+If an entity is owned by another account, then Account Id and email of the Owner are displayed for the entity.
+This rule applies to all impt commands which display details of an entity - entity listing, [entity information](#entity-information) and other.

+To display Account Id and email of the current logged-in account call the [auth info command](./CommandsManual.md#auth-info) - `impt auth info`.

 *Example*:
-**TODO** screenshot - a complex list command, with AND and OR, with not a huge output
+**TODO** screenshot - a complex list command, with AND and OR, with Owner details, with not a huge output

 *Example*:
 **TODO** screenshot - another list command, with --owner me and some other filters, with not a huge output